scicloj/tablecloth/docs/index.md

 ------------------------------------------------------------------------

 `tech.ml.dataset` provides an option to limit columns which are passed to grouping functions.
-It's done for performance purposes.
+It’s done for performance purposes.

 ``` clojure
 (api/group-by DS identity {:result-type :as-seq